JalenBrown36/pottery-site/README.md

 Developed by **Jalen Brown**

 ## Goals
 This project is inspired by local online shops 🏪 with a primary focus on arts and crafts, aka ✨Pottery✨.
 In an effort to learn and build a web application 🌐, I collaborated with an artist named Kayla.
 We are currently working together to create an improved version of the "The Pottery Cove" website.
+In addition, we've included social media links, google location, and a Youtube Data API to showcase "The Pottery Cove" works.
 Don't worry we will not profiting from this 👌, but only showcasing our work on this platform 😁.

 ## Demo Project